Digichem-Project/digichem-core/doc/sphinx/source/submit/input-files.rst

 .. note::
 	Care should be taken when using 2D formats, particularly for complex 3D structures or those with specific steric information (enantiomers, for example).
 	The conversion from 2D to 3D employs a rapid molecular-mechanics (MM) optimisation provided by the obabel library\ :cite:p:`Openbabel`.
 In many cases this will result in a satisfactory starting structure for further optimisation, but occassionally the geometry will become locked in an impossible or high-energy conformation.
 Similarly, steric information may be destroyed by the optimisation process.
-In these cases it is recommended to first convert the 2D coordinates to a 3D representation using the convert sub-program and manually inspect the resulting geometry prior to submission.
+In these cases it is recommended to first convert the 2D coordinates to a 3D representation using the convert subprogram and manually inspect the resulting geometry prior to submission.

 .. note::
 	When using a coordinate file that also includes calculation commands (for example, the Gaussian input format), these commands will be ignored.
 However, charge and multiplicity information, if present, will be respected.